Without Obligation.

 What is Narcotics Anonymous (NA)?

-In a Narcotic Anonymous meeting, addicted individuals get together regularly to work on their recovery from substance use addiction.
-A Narcotic Anonymous meeting typically lasts 60 to 90 minutes.
+In a Narcotics Anonymous meeting, addicted individuals get together regularly to work on their recovery from substance use addiction.
+A Narcotics Anonymous meeting typically lasts 60 to 90 minutes.
 The objective of NA is to establish a secure setting where drug users can interact and aid one another in their recovery.
 There are different types of NA meetings.

 Closed NA Meetings